alexxcons/andreldm.github.io/_drafts/xfce-contributor-guide.md

 ## Communication

 - General user questions?
-[Xfce's forum](https://forum.xfce.org/) and #xfce at IRC are the best place to get help.
+[Xfce's forum](https://forum.xfce.org/) and #xfce at IRC/Freenode are the best place to get help.
 - Translation stuff?
 [Xfce-i18n](https://mail.xfce.org/mailman/listinfo/xfce-i18n) mailing list.
 - Stuck with anything related to code?
 [Xfce4-dev](https://mail.xfce.org/mailman/listinfo/xfce4-dev) mailing list.
 Besides that #xfce-dev at freenode is where devs hang out.
 All of us have a real life (I think) and live across different time zones, so once again, be patient and stay online.

 ## Conclusion

-I didn't know where to tackle this subject, so here it is: do not take the "maintainer" role too seriously, it creates frustration in many ways: someone is trying to figure out how to fix a bug, but that effort seems a waste of time since the maintainer should be much more experienced and able to fix this in the blink of an eye, then people get tired of waiting fixes for old bugs or that fancy feature (*it's an absurd, this bug is from 2008!*), probably the maintainers are lazy or stupid, finally maintainers also get tired and abandon development, after all they have real life issues to handle.
+I didn't know where to tackle this subject, so here it is: do not take the "maintainer" role too seriously, it creates frustration in many ways.
+E.g. it may look like it a waste of time to search for a fix of a bug, since maintainers should be much more experienced and able to fix this in the blink of an eye.
+Sometimes people get tired of waiting fixes for old bugs or that fancy feature (*it's an absurd, this bug is from 2008!*), probably the maintainers are lazy or stupid.
+--> Please first check if the component is maintained at all !
+Even if so, maintainers sometimes get tired and abandon development for various reasons.
+--> There are 1000+ open bugs and all xfce maintainers are unpayed volunteers.
+Even if you will take a bit longer to fix the bug, if you want to see it fixed, you should do so.
+Dont rely on somebody else to fix it for you .. you may wait forever.

 That's it, I hope this guide covers as much as possible contribution forms as possible, even at the penalty of its length.
 And remember, this is a volunteer-based project not a job, so have fun!